Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 3. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>.

-4. On the **Create 2 new Windows VMs, create a new AD Forest, Domain and 2 DCs in an availability set** page, and click **Deploy to Azure **
+4. On the **Create 2 new Windows VMs, create a new AD Forest, Domain and 2 DCs in an availability set** page, and select **Deploy to Azure **

 5. The Web browser window should automatically be redirected to the Azure portal, and display the **Create a new AD Domain with 2 Domain Controllers** blade.